First Republic may not survive, even after two multibillion-dollar bailouts - KTVZ

 “It’s becoming clearer each day” that First Republic is “toast,” said Don Bilson at Gordon Haskett, in a note Wednesday.
 “The only question that really needs to be answered is whether the [Federal Deposit Insurance Corporation] moves in before the weekend or during the weekend, which is when it usually does its thing.”

 The bank reported on Monday that its total deposits fell 41% in the first quarter, sending its stock to record lows.
-Shares were down about 21% in afternoon trading Wednesday after plunging by 49% on Tuesday.
+Shares fell by nearly 30% on Wednesday after plunging by 49% on Tuesday.

 The stock’s trading was halted numerous times on Tuesday and Wednesday as its rapid decline triggered volatility-triggered timeouts by the New York Stock Exchange.